WGLab/doc-ANNOVAR/docs/user-guide/use_case.md

 - Case 3.
 Prepared and update the latestes annotation database (such as ClinVar) using `prepare_annovar_user.pl`

 - Case 4.
 Create customized ANNOVAR database for filter-based operation.
 Including
-  - a database for AA changes and DNA change conversion, and
-  - the eQTL and sQTL database for tissue-specific variant and gene expression/splcing association.
+  - For example, the GTEX_v8_eQTL and sQTL database for tissue-specific variant and gene expression/splcing association.

 - Case 5.
+Perform gene anotation for the whole human exome.
+  - Create a gene annotation database for all single nucleotide mutations (SNPs) in whole human exome.

+- Case 6.
 Annotate the coding and noncoding variants from a list of RSID from genome-wide association studies, and make hypothesis for causal variants vs. variants that regulate genome function.

 ## Download and Install